Compensation for Delay in Diagnosis of Meningitis

 As the experts agree James will have significant long term care needs and as they agree he will not be able to work and will not be capable of managing his own affairs, the Court has ordered that this case should be finally concluded next year.
 James will claim all the additional expenses and financial losses incurred as a result of his disability.
 This will include the additional care and supervision provided by his parents and the cost of having his own accommodation with a carer when he reaches adulthood together with full-time care and assistance and the services of a case manager.

 Barratts Solicitors work with many clients and families who have had delays in treatment due to medical misdiagnosis.
-Please contact one of our Clinical Negligence solicitors if you would like to discuss your case.
+Please contact our Clinical Negligence solicitors for advice or to discuss your case.

 NHS Training is Improved after Inquest Rules Accidental Death